 Forks Over Knives

 Forks Over Knives is a popular community dedicated to the plant-based lifestyle.
-It’s also the name of a film, best-selling book, and a movement.
+It’s also the name of a film, a best-selling book, and a movement.

 There are three Forks Over Knives frozen entrees available on the market today.
-All are whole food, plant-based frozen entrees, but only the following two frozen meals are labeled (not certified) gluten free:
+All are whole food, plant-based frozen entrees, but only the following two frozen meals are labeled (not certified) gluten-free:

 - Sesame Ginger Fancy Veggies & Rice